simp/simp-doc/docs/user_guide/HOWTO/Redundant_LDAP.rst

 --------------------------------

-To demote a master, simply configure it as slave in either of the configurations above after the new master has been configured and put in place, then run the Puppet agent.
+To demote a master, simply configure it as slave in either of the configurations above after the new master has been configured and put in place. then run the Puppet agent.
 Lastly, manually remove the active database from the server.
 (Check the setting ``simp_openldap::server::conf::directory`` setting for the location of the files.)